google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 Let's look back at our example.
 Note that both of these samples were technically training data.
 From our dataset, we know that both Kelly and Riley did study ML (y=1), but for Kelly we predicted \hat{y} = 1 and for Riley we predicted \hat{y} = 0.
 So Kelly's prediction was correct, while Riley's was not correct.

 Now the model needs to adjust the weights.
-It seems like if a person stands to make more money from studying ML AND they love programming and math, then the model should predict a 1 (whether or not they have a current projec that would benefit from ML).
+It seems like if a person stands to make more money from studying ML AND they love programming and math, then the model should predict a 1 (whether or not they have a current project that would benefit from ML).

 So the model needs to update the weights and bias via some optimization algorithm like gradient descent.
 In order to compute the derivative (gradient) to discern the direction of steepest descent, we will need to unravel the many compositions of matrix multiplication.
 If you remember your calculus, how do we take the derivative of a composition?
 The chain rule!!
 That is effectively what backpropagation does.
 It is a way to compute the gradient when many chain rules are involved through each layer of the network.